Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Comand to display ls -la into a file
+Command that duplicates the last line of the a file